nevermindhim/art_niche_nft_marketplace/README.md

 📂 Explore the App Repository

-For a deeper dive into the application that interacts with these smart contracts, I invite you to explore the [ArtNiche App Repository](https://github.com/sergio11/art_niche_nft_marketplace) to see the dynamic interaction between our NFT marketplace and its user-friendly interface.
+For a deeper dive into the application that interacts with these smart contracts, I invite you to explore the [ArtNiche App Repository](https://github.com/breavedev/art_niche_nft_marketplace) to see the dynamic interaction between our NFT marketplace and its user-friendly interface.

 📖 Explore Further

-For detailed information about this project, please take a closer look at [this Medium article](https://sanchezsanchezsergio418.medium.com/artniche-revolutionizing-the-world-of-digital-art-with-nfts-and-cutting-edge-architecture-a6cc50d0e8a6).

 Join to ArtNiche, the digital art revolution and unlock the potential of NFTs!